Gehlot budget brings pension scheme, free power and job guarantee in urban areas | Science-Environment

 - India

-Presenting a populist budget, Rajasthan chief minister Ashok Gehlot on Wednesday announced a pension scheme for state government employees, a job guarantee scheme for urban areas, free electricity of up to 50 units for domestic users and free treatment in government hospitals, among other proposals.
+Presenting a populist budget, Rajasthan Chief Minister Ashok Gehlot on Wednesday announced restoring old pension scheme for state government employees, a job guarantee scheme for urban areas, free electricity of up to 50 units for domestic users and free treatment in government hospitals, among other proposals.

 No new tax was imposed and relief worth Rs 1,500 crore was provided to all sectors in the budget presented by Gehlot in the Assembly.